Code-Institute-Submissions/Grahamori-milestoneproject1/README.md

 As for the finished look of the project I am not fully decided on which fonts to use yet or which colors.
 I’m gonna use a long known procedure of try and test before I decide which I’m going to use.
 I do however know that I do not want to use any bright and bold colors, I want to stay within the borders of my already decided simple design, and keep the layout, colors and styles simple yet aesthetically pleasing to the eye.
 So far I’m thinking along the lines of light blues, greens and greys, with simple and bold text fonts.

+#### Update to Colors and Fonts:

+As for both colors and fonts I have decided to stick with using Boostrap default built in colors and fonts, this is because I dont believe I have yet achieved the knowledge to edit the bootstrap CSS default scheme using SASS.

+Decisions I have made for colors are as follows:

+1. All default text will be bootstrap default color (black).
+2. All button text will be text-white.
+3. All buttons will have a bg-primary (blue) background.
+4. Header, Footer and Navbar background color will be bg-secondary (grey).
+5. Header, Footer and Navbar text will be text-white, was text-light before changes/fixes.

 ### 🎯 Wireframe of proposed website.